 - Stop: Stop a running server

-Service termination Button to cancel the service Table.
-Bare Metal Server status information and additional functions
+Service termination Cancel service button Table.
+Bare Metal Server status information and additional features

 Detailed Information

-Bare Metal Server List page allows you to view detailed information of the selected resource and, if necessary, edit the information.
+Bare Metal Server List page lets you view detailed information of the selected resource and modify it if necessary.

 | Category | Detailed description |